 Responsive emails and landing pages adjust based on the user’s device – screen size, email client, web browser, version etc. The layout of webpages for example, changes based on the size and device capabilities.
 On a mobile phone, the viewer may see content in a single column, whereas on a tablet or desktop they might see the content in two columns.
 Responsive design also allows for the ability to seamlessly resize content/images, hide/show content, restyle content, and stack/move columns, giving you the ability to build a more robust website.

 Responsive design solves the problem of the ever-changing landscape of web browsers and devices, delivering a seamless experience to your users.
 Pretty impressive, right?

 How does responsive design benefit you?

 - Allow your users to view your awesome content on the device of their choice.
-We’re constantly searching for information and many times people are viewing content simultaneously on more than one device (searching via a laptop while tweeting from their smartphone).
+We’re constantly searching for information and often, people are viewing content simultaneously on more than one device (searching via a laptop while tweeting from their smartphone).
 By designing for the user, your product or service is accessible to the user anytime, anywhere.

-- optimal results.
-With more than one site, you’ll need an SEO campaign for each.
+- With more than one site, you’ll need an SEO campaign for each.
 It’s easier to have all your results in one place.
-Google recommends consolidating for
+Google recommends consolidating for optimal results.

 - A responsive site keeps your brand and content consistent across whatever platform the user is viewing on.
 Making it easier and more likely that your audience will engage with you, instead of hopping to the next site that doesn’t require them to pinch & zoom.